Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Introduction

 \begin{theorem*}[Hadwin's formulation of Voiculescu's theorem] Let $A$ be a $C^*$-algebra and let $\mathcal H$ be a Hilbert space.
 Let $\phi,\psi\colon A\to\mathcal B(\mathcal H)$ be non-degenerate $^*$-homomorphisms.
 Then $\phi$ and $\psi$ are approximately unitarily equivalent if and only if $\phi(a)$ and $\psi(a)$ have the same rank in $\mathcal B(\mathcal H)$ for all $a\in A$. \end{theorem*}

 The building blocks of von Neumann algebras are \emph{factors} (those von Neumann algebras with trivial centre).
-Murray and von Neumann's fundamental work divides the factors into types: the type I factors are all of the form $\mathcal B(\mathcal H)$ for some Hilbert space $\mathcal H$; type II$_1$ factors which have a continuous dimension range measured by a trace; type II$_\infty$ factors (which are von Neumann algebra tensor products of a type II$_1$ factor with $\mathcal B(\mathcal H)$), and the type III factors, where all non-zero projections are infinite (and equivalent in the separable predual case).
+Murray and von Neumann's fundamental work divides the factors into types based on the behaviour of their projections.
+The type I factors are those with minimal non-zero projections.
+These are all of the form $\mathcal B(\mathcal H)$ for some Hilbert space $\mathcal H$.
+Type II$_1$ factors have the property that all projections are finite, but have no minimal projections.
+These have a continuous dimension range measured by a trace.
+The II$_\infty$ factors have both infinite and finite projections, but again no minimal projections.
+These are always von Neumann algebra tensor products of a type II$_1$ factor with an infinite type I factor.
+Finally, the type III factors are characterised by the property that all non-zero projections are infinite (and equivalent in the separable predual case).
 This paper is in a line of work instigated by Ding and Hadwin in their 2005 article \cite{DingHadwin} (which contains the results from Ding's 1993 PhD thesis \cite{Ding:Thesis} supervised by Hadwin), which asks what happens when $\mathcal B(\mathcal H)$ is replaced by another von Neumann algebra $\mathcal M$, and in particular with a II$_1$ factor?
 A special case of our main result is as follows (the hypotheses, particularly the universal coefficient theorem (UCT), will be discussed later in the introduction).
 This will be proved as Theorem \ref{II1_factor}.

 \begin{mainthm} Let $A$ be a separable, unital and nuclear $C^*$-algebra satisfying Rosenberg and Schoquet's universal coefficient theorem and let $\calM$ be a II$_{1}$-factor with trace $\tau_{\calM}$.
 Let $\phi, \psi: A\rightarrow \calM$ be unital faithful $^*$-homomorphisms such that $\tau_{\calM} \circ \phi = \tau_{\calM} \circ \psi$, then there exists a sequence of unitaries $(u_{n})_{n}$ in $\calM$ such that